1. Make a list of the important keywords for your topic. You will use them in your search for information.

 "market strategy" and Pepsi (search terms)

-Make use of Publication Type in the databases as well.
+Then choose "Market Research Report" from Publication Type in Business Source Complete.
 In ProQuest Central, type in your search words and then put a check mark in the box next to "Market Research" in the Document Type box that is below.

 4. Look in more than online database.
 Due to agreements with various publishers, you will find different things in each database.

 5. For additional help, click the blue "Chat With Us" button on the right hand side of this page, or call toll-free 1-888-272-8542.